Constant term of $H$-forms: Two operations on - forms on induced representations

-which proves the assertion for $x=1$.\\ Let us treat the general case.
+Let us treat the general case.
 Then (see Lemma \ref{sixP}), $P$ is a $\si_x$-parabolic subgroup of $G$, $M$ is $\si_x$-stable and $Q$ is a $\si_x$-parabolic subgroup of $M$.
-One may apply the first part of the proof to $ \xi_x:= \rho(x)\xi$ which is fixed by $x.H$.
-The result follows from the fact that $\cc{j}_{Q^-} \circ $ commutes with right translations by elements of $G$. \end{proof}
+One may apply the first part of the proof to $ \xi_x:= \pi'(x)\xi$ which is fixed by $x.H$.
+The result follows from the fact that $\cc{j}_{Q^-} \circ $ is a $G$-module homomorphism. \end{proof}

-\section{Generic basic geometric Lemma}
+\section{Generic Basic Geometric Lemma}

-In the two next subsections, we make no assumptions on the characteristic of the residue field of $\F$
+In the two next subsections, we make no assumptions on the characteristic of the residue field of $\F$.